Retirement Planning

 SIMPLE IRA

-You may be able to deduct contributions to a Traditional IRA from your taxable income.
-Eligibility to do so depends on your tax filing status, whether you (or your spouse) is covered by an employer retirement plan, and your Modified Adjusted Gross Income (MAGI).
-The amount of a Traditional IRA contribution that is deductible is reduced ("phased out") as your MAGI approaches the upper limits of the phase-out range.
+You may qualify to deduct contributions to a Traditional IRA from your taxable income.
+Your eligibility depends on factors such as your tax filing status, whether you or your spouse is covered by an employer-sponsored retirement plan, and your Modified Adjusted Gross Income (MAGI).
+The amount of a Traditional IRA contribution that is deductible reduces (“phased out”) as your MAGI approaches the upper limits of the phase-out range.
 For example,

 • Filing Single